tzcytpm/pl-comms-web/docs/jitsi.md

 }
 ```

-PL Comms's default is `meet.element.io` (a free service offered by PL Comms). `meet.jit.si`
+privateLINE Comms's default is `meet.element.io` (a free service offered by privateLINE Comms). `meet.jit.si`
 is an instance hosted by Jitsi themselves and is also free to use.

-Once you've applied the config change, refresh PL Comms and press the call button.
+Once you've applied the config change, refresh privateLINE Comms and press the call button.
 This
 should start a new conference on your Jitsi server.

-**Note**: The widget URL will point to a `jitsi.html` page hosted by PL Comms.
+**Note**: The widget URL will point to a `jitsi.html` page hosted by privateLINE Comms.
 The Jitsi
 domain will appear later in the URL as a configuration parameter.

 **Hint**: If you want everyone on your homeserver to use the same Jitsi server by